SilkRose/Pony/src/stories/diary-duet/diary-duet-meta.md

 ### Ideas

+- Story takes place over a month, 31 days.
+- Each day contains 2 entries, one from Pinkie, one from Anon.
+- Over time Anon becomes equated with Equestria.
+- Anon and Pinkie become friends and by the end have feelings for each other.
+- Typical diary entries are one big paragraph but I want to make it more readable.

 ### Flow

 1. Gets sent to Equestria.
-2. Finds AJ
+2. Finds Applejack
-3. AJ takes him to Twi
+3. Applejack takes him to Twilight
-4. Twi and he talk for a while
+4. Twilight and he talk for a while
 5. She gives him a diary and lets him stay there
 6. She is gonna show him around town
 7. Pinkie shows up and offers to do it